Particular/docs.particular.net/previews/aws-lambda-simple-queue-service.md

 ### `AwsLambdaSQSEndpoint` creation

-The endpoint should be instantiated only once, when the lambda is first called, and assigned to a `static` field:
+The endpoint instance should be a `static` field and instantiated only once when the lambda function is called for the first time.

 snippet: aws-endpoint-creation